rookiepeng/rookiepeng/README.md

 ### 🔭 What I am currently working on

 - Next-generation high-resolution imaging radar @ Aptiv
-- [RadarSimPy](https://zpeng.me/index.php/2019/04/07/radarsimpy/) - A radar simulator built with Python and C++
+- [RadarSimX](https://radarsimx.com/) - The tool chain for radar simulation
 - [Hexapod](https://github.com/rookiepeng/hexapod) - A 3D printed hexapod robot using Raspberry Pi Zero W

 ### 🏆 What I have been working on